 Research Private Lenders And Find Out The Cost

-- Shop different private mortgage lenders and find out what best works for you—the interest rate offer, payment option, and length of the term.
+- Shop different private mortgage lenders and find out what best works for you—the interest rate offer, payment option, and term length.

 - Similarly, look into the lender, broker, and legal fees.